technology-toolbox/website/content/blog/jjameson/2010/06/30/new-guidance-on-msdn-for-developing-applications-for-sharepoint-2010.md

 ---
-title: "New Guidance on MSDN for Developing Applications for SharePoint 2010"
+title: New Guidance on MSDN for Developing Applications for SharePoint 2010
 date: 2010-06-30T13:33:00-06:00
 excerpt:
   "A bunch of new content related to SharePoint 2010 application development was